Multi-Track Accountability Solutions

 Here’s an example:

-Extensive evidence continues to surface of widespread and systematic human rights violations, including torture and arbitrary detention, in Country A. Efforts have been made to bring these violations to the attention of the international community and generate some level of accountability, however these efforts have often been singular, unsustained and ad-hoc in nature.
+Extensive evidence continues to surface of widespread and systematic human rights violations, including torture and arbitrary detention, in Country A. Singular, unsustained and ad-hoc efforts have been made to bring these violations to the attention of the international community and generate some level of accountability, however these impact has been limited.

 A Multi-Track Accountability Approach could engage the following tracks: